Jaimeloeuf/mw/api/src/infra/README.md

 ## Infra module addition/deletion
-Once a new infra module is added or a infra module is deleted, re-run codegen with `npm run codegen all` to update the generated `infra` export namespace.
+Once a new infra module is added or a infra module is deleted, re-run codegen with `npm run codegen:cogenie all` to update the generated `infra` export namespace.

 The codegen step responsible for this is `genInfraBarrelFile`.